WA8LMF Home Page | Updated 18 Feb 2014

 Solves several problems when connecting a radio's speaker or headphone output to a computer sound system MIC input for sound card digital modes.

-A soundcard software KISS TNC for 300 and 1200 baud packet that is a direct drop-in replacement for the AGW Packet Engine in programs such as UIview, APRSpoint, etc. Features tunable audio tones and can receive on two frequencies/radios at the same time with a stereo sound card input.
+A soundcard software KISS TNC for 300 and 1200 baud packet that is a direct drop-in replacement for the AGW Packet Engine in programs such as UIview, APRSpoint, etc. Features tunable audio tones and can and & receive on two frequencies/radios at the same time with a stereo sound card input and two sound card interfaces.

 Win2000_Services_Information_REV4.pdf (from defunct BlackViper.com domain)